ktaliaferro/gps-viewer/README.md

 ## Log File Requirements

 Log files are ignored if they don't have a GPS field or are over 2 MB in size.
-The size limit can be increased by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua), but this will result long load times.
+The size limit can be increased by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua), but this will result in long load times for large log files.
 Instead, it is recommended to keep log files small by using a logging frequency of 1 Hz or less in EdgeTX.